 Spread of COVID-19 Could Adversely Affect our Business in a Material Way.
 The COVID-19 pandemic has resulted in significant governmental measures being implemented to control the spread of the virus, including, among others, restrictions on travel and the imposition of remote or work from home conditions in many of the locations where we have offices.
 While we have not yet experienced a significant disruption of our operations as a result of the COVID-19 pandemic, if the remote or work from home conditions in any of our offices continues for an extended period of time, we may experience delays in product development, a decreased ability to support our customers, reduced design win activity, and overall lack of productivity.
 Similarly, while we have not yet experienced a major disruption in our supply chain as a result of the COVID-19 pandemic, we are experiencing significantly longer manufacturing times that, if they persist or worsen, could impact our ability to meet our customers' demand for our solutions and negatively impact our revenue.
-Moreover, if there is a significant COVID-19 outbreak that impacts Samsung Electronic Corporation's ability to ship products to our customers.
-For example, Taiwan has recently experienced a significant rise in cases of COVID-19 that, if such conditions persist or worsen, could impact our routoters and negatively impair our operations and financial results.
+As a result of these factors we have increased our inventory levels in the near term.
+Moreover, if there is a significant COVID-19 outbreak that impacts Samsung Electronic Corporation's ability to manufacture our SoCs or our third-party contractors' ability to assemble, test and ship our products, we could experience delays or reductions in our ability to ship products to our customers.
 The pandemic may also impact our customers' ability to manufacture their products, support their customers or reduce or delay demand for their products, which could, in turn, reduce such demand for our solutions.
-While we cannot quantify specific impacts of the COVID-19 pandemic or actions taken by governments and businesses in response thereto, our results of operations and financial condition may be negatively affected if we encounter significant supply chain products, which could, in turn, reduce such demand for our solutions.
-While we cannot quantify specific impacts of the COVID-19 ramifications.
+While we cannot quantify specific impacts of the COVID-19 pandemic or actions taken by governments and businesses in response thereto, our results of operations and financial condition may be negatively affected if we encounter significant supply chain problems, reductions in demand due to our customers or end customers having problems, or other unexpected COVID-19 ramifications.